Mpaulo95/WebSecurity_Week_7/README.md

 # WebSecurity Project Week 7- WordPress Pestering

-Time Spend: TBA hours in total
+Time Spend: 5.5 hours in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document **At least three (Up to 5) vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report